refinedev/refine/documentation/docs/getting-started/overview.md

 Follow the _CLI wizard_ to select options and start creating your project.

+For this example, select Ant Design as a UI Framework option in the creation phase.

 After setup is complete, navigate to the project folder and start your project with:

 ```